Pickleball court etiquette beyond open play

 - Ask who runs it.
 There is almost always one person who organizes the rotation, holds the paddles, or keeps an eye on who is up next.
 Find that person and tell them you are new.

 - Be honest about your level.
 Say "I play around a 3.5" or "I am still learning."
-Do not oversell.
-Regulars notice within two points anyway.
+Your level shows up the first few points anyway, so there's nothing to gain by overselling.

 - Play the way they play.
 If the group runs friendly, drop the score-running banter.
 If the group runs competitive, save the small talk for between games.